Each day, you and your baby are changing and growing together. Here’s a quick look at what’s happening to both of you.

 You may feel your baby move.
 After a growth spurt, your baby nears 10 inches.

 Baby’s fingerprints have formed.
-Your baby weighs about 1 to 2 pounds and is about 12 inches long.
+Your baby weighs about 1 to 2 pounds (0.45 to 0.9 kg) and is about 12 inches long.